morrislab/TrackSig/README.md

 2) **Results are not re-computed when script is re-started.** Please note that at every step if you stop the script and re-start it, the computations will *continue* instead of re-writing the previous results.
 It is useful for launching large batches of samples: scripts can be paused when needed; if one sample fails, other samples don't need to be re-computed again.
 However, if you wish some results to be re-computed, please erase the corresponding directory.

+3) **If the tumour names contain a dot, please replace it with another symbol, for example, with underscore.**